learnk8s/learnk8s.io/src/requests-limits/content.md

 You will use a simple cache service which has two endpoints, one to cache the data and another for retrieving it.

-The service is written in python using the Flask framework.
+The service is written in Python using the Flask framework.

 > You can find [the complete code for this application here.](https://github.com/yolossn/flask-cache)